- What Search Engine Optimization is.

 It’s well known that Google also offers advertising options for businesses.
 This feature allows companies to pay a certain amount in order to appear at the top of a results page.
 Still, only about 25 percent of people will click on those ads, according to Vlad.
 The rest usually opt to click on the organic links.

-So, if a business doesn’t have a good SEO strategy in place, it will miss out on a large number of users that are searching for its products or services on Google.
+Without a strong SEO strategy, businesses will miss out on potential customers searching for their products or services on Google.
 “And they're just not going to find you if you're not on the first page of Google for those products or services,” says Vlad.